CODAIT/pardata/docs/source/tutorial/basic-usage.rst

    Available subdatasets: full

 Use ``pydax.load_dataset()`` to load a dataset.
-It will first download the specified dataset with the specified version (default is the latest version) if it's not already downloaded, and then load it.
+It will first download the specified dataset with the specified version (default is the latest version) if it's not already downloaded, and then load it in memory.

 .. code-block:: python